Three Key Elements

 Everyone wants to do their very best when playing in the band, bowing in the orchestra, singing in the choir, or performing with the percussion, but of all the things to remember and focus on, how do we know what’s best?
 Excellent musicians make a habit of keeping three simple things in mind:

-Good music requires us to play:
+Good music requires us to perform:

 and In Tone.

-In Time means we are playing the right notes at the right time.
+In Time means we are playing (or singing) the right notes at the right time.
 When organized, the sound becomes musical, right?
 When disorganized, our sounds become noise or cacophony.
 Remember: rhythm trumps notes.
 If we mistakenly play the wrong note at the right time, it will sound 50% correct.
 However, if we play the right note at the wrong time, it will sound 100% wrong.
 Rhythmical accuracy, counting, is more important.
 Use these best practices when playing and counting:

 - Count in with the director at the beginning of a song, and start right on the first note confidently.